skeeto/skeeto.github.com/_posts/2011-08-24-chess-engine-updates.markdown

 First I gave it a name, since no one on that forum seemed to know what to call it.
 Most of the work was done in October of 2010, so I went with that: **October**.
 The October Chess Engine.
-It is also now in the public domain, no copyrights attached.
+It's also now in the public domain, no copyrights attached.

 Next, since I've learned so much about Java 2D graphics in the last year, I reworked the graphics.
 The graphics code is shorter and